zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 The optimization techniques in this chapter are production-tested but require production-scale problems to demonstrate their value.
 We implement them for completeness and to prepare for real deployments.

 **Problem 1: Untapped Optimization Opportunities**.
-Chapters 11-14 all use tensor-first architecture with Linalg operations for structured computation—LayerNorm uses `linalg.reduce` and `linalg.generic` on tensors, Linear uses `linalg.matmul` and `linalg.transpose` on tensors, and element-wise operations lower to `linalg.generic` on tensors.
-After tensor-based IR is generated, the bufferization pipeline automatically converts to efficient memref code.
+Chapters 11-14 all use Linalg operations for structured computation—LayerNorm uses `linalg.reduce` and `linalg.generic`, Linear uses `linalg.matmul` and `linalg.transpose`, and element-wise operations lower to `linalg.generic`.
+After IR is generated, the bufferization pipeline automatically converts to efficient memref code.
 This consistency ensures that all chapters benefit from the same high-level IR and optimization infrastructure.
-The implementations are identical across chapters for common operations, with only the GPT-specific operations (Embedding, MaskedSoftmax, RoPE) using manual tensor lowering for specialized logic.
+The implementations are identical across chapters for common operations, with only the GPT-specific operations (Embedding, MaskedSoftmax, RoPE) using manual lowering for specialized logic.

-This high-level tensor IR provides semantic richness that enables optimization, but we haven't yet applied aggressive transformations in Chapters 11-13:
+This high-level IR provides semantic richness that enables optimization, but we haven't yet applied aggressive transformations in Chapters 11-13:

 ```cpp
 // Chapters 11-13: Linalg operations on tensors (high-level, structured, functional)